-For the purposes of the ATE, teaching excellence means teaching practices that are:
+For the purposes of the CEATE, teaching excellence means teaching practices that are-

-- (a) innovative with proven effectiveness in arousing young children's motivation in Pre-primary Education and/or in helping young children to achieve the desired learning outcomes; or creatively adapted from exemplary teaching practices from elsewhere to suit the local (i.e. school-based and/or student-based) context with proven effectiveness in enhancing students' learning outcomes; - (b) based on a coherent conceptual framework, showing reflective practices; - (c) inspiring and can be shared with colleagues to improve the quality of education; and - (d) instrumental in achieving the learning targets of Pre-primary Education, i.e. nurturing students' creative, holistic and individual development of students through arousing their curiosity and enhancing joyful learning experiences.
+- (i) outstanding and/or innovative and proven to be effective in enhancing young children's motivation and/or in helping young children to achieve the desired learning outcomes; or creatively adapted from exemplary teaching practices from elsewhere to suit the local (i.e. school-based and/or student-based) context with proven effectiveness in enhancing young children's learning outcomes; - (ii) based on a coherent conceptual framework, showing reflective practices; - (iii) inspiring and can be shared with colleagues to improve the quality of education; and - (iv) instrumental in achieving the learning targets of pre-primary education (i.e. to promote young children's holistic and balanced development in the cognitive, language, physical, affective, social and aesthetic aspects through arousing their curiosity and enhancing integrated, diversified and joyful learning experiences.

-The indicators fall within four domains, namely, (1) Professional Competence, (2) Student Development, (3) Professionalism and Commitment to the Community and (4) School Development.
-The first two domains focus on recognising teaching excellence and the other two on fostering teachers' professional development.
-Since the ATE does not aim to identify all-round teachers who excel in all domains, the Indicators only serve to evidence, rather than constitute a rigid model of, teaching excellence in Pre-primary Education.
+The Indicators fall within four domains, namely, (1) Professional Competence, (2) Student Development, (3) Professionalism and Commitment to the Community, and (4) School Development.
+The first two domains focus on recognising teaching excellence and the other two on fostering teachers' professional development and building a culture of teaching excellence.

-The Indicators are more than an assessment tool.
-They also indicate the qualities of an accomplished teacher in Pre-primary Education.
-We hope that, by highlighting these qualities, we can motivate teachers to achieve professional excellence.
+The Indicators are to be used only as a framework for recognising excellent teaching practices; they are not intended to prescribe a rigid model of excellence for every teacher.
+We hope that the Indicators will not only be used as an assessment tool, but may also highlight the qualities of an accomplished teacher in the area of pre-primary education, so as to motivate teachers to pursue professional excellence.

-Recipients of the Award must possess the essential qualities of a professional teacher such as professionalism and loving concern for students.
-Instead of assessing a nominee according to discrete areas of teaching practices, we will adopt a holistic approach informed by professional knowledge and judgment.
-However, since the primary focus of the ATE is on learning and teaching, the exemplary and effective teaching practices we are looking for must also be inspiring and sharable.

-Group nominations will be assessed according to the effectiveness of teamwork as measured by the contribution of each group member, interactions among group members, and how the concerted efforts of group members have contributed to the described outcomes.
+All awardees must possess the essential qualities of a professional teacher such as professionalism and loving concern for young children.
+Every nomination will be assessed according to the four domains mentioned above by adopting a holistic approach based on professional knowledge and judgment.
+However, as the focus of CEATE is on learning and teaching, we are looking for exemplary and effective teaching practices that are inspiring and can be shared.
+In assessing group nominations, we will also consider the effectiveness of teamwork as measured by the contribution of each group member, interactions among group members, and how the concerted efforts of group members have contributed to the desired outcomes.

-Assessment Panel on Pre-primary Education
+The Assessment Working Group

-Chief Executive's Award for Teaching Excellence 2008-2009
+Chief Executive's Award for Teaching Excellence (2011/2012)

-November 2008
+October 2011

-Excellence Indicators for Teaching Practices in
+Excellence Indicators for Teaching Practices for Pre-primary Education

-Pre-primary Education